matasrasimas/Battleship-game/README.md

 3. Start the development server by running `npm run dev`
 4. The terminal, in which you ran the command, will display the port, on which the frontend is running (most likely, it's `http://localhost:5173`)

+Note: make sure you launch the project on `http://localhost:5173` instead of `http://127.0.0.1:5173/` to avoid any unexpected behavior!

 ## Contributing